National Guard of Russia: Mission and Powers

-Powers
+The National Guard has the right to request federal, state, and local documents from authorities, officials, and citizens; suspend or limit the use of any communications networks and communications means in emergencies; and exercise the right to priority use of these communications networks and communications means.

-According to news agency TASS, the National Guard has some powers similar to the functions discharged by the Federal Security Service.
-Specifically, the National Guard is controversially allowed to fire into crowds in a select number of situations, such as terrorist incidents, hostage situations, or if a government building secured by the National Guard comes under attack, although the soldiers are forbidden in all circumstances from shooting at pregnant women, children, or people with disabilities.
-Troops can use physical force against direct threats to members of the public or fellow soldiers, special cargoes, structures along communications lines protected by National Guard troops and the National Guard troops' facilities, as well as open and search cars, check for identification documents and detain citizens.
-The National Guard can seal off areas, especially for the purpose of preventing mass riots.
-They also have the authority to deliver illegal foreign vessels in Russian territorial waters in the Kerch Strait to Russian ports.
-In a state of emergency, the National Guard personnel have the right to ban the traffic of vehicles and pedestrians, use citizens' cars to arrive at the scene of an emergency situation or chase criminals, enter houses, and use force, special means and/or weapons.
-According to the establishing law, National Guard troops exercise their activity on the basis of the principles of legality, the observance of the rights and freedoms of an individual and a citizen, single authority, and centralized control.
-According to Gordon M. Hahn, the rapid reaction forces and special operational forces and aviation of the National Guard remain under the MVD's operational command.
+According to the news agency TASS, the National Guard has powers similar to those exercised by the Federal Security Service.
+Specifically, the National Guard is controversially allowed to fire into crowds in a select number of situations, such as terrorist incidents, hostage situations, or if a government building secured by the National Guard comes under attack.
+However, the soldiers are forbidden in all circumstances from shooting at pregnant women, children, or people with disabilities.
+Troops can use physical force against direct threats to members of the public or fellow soldiers as well as to special cargo and structures along communications lines protected by National Guard troops and the National Guard troops' facilities.
+They can also open and search vehicles, check for identification documents, and detain citizens.

+The National Guard can seal off areas, especially to prevent mass riots.
+They also have the authority to escort illegal foreign vessels in Russian territorial waters in the Kerch Strait to Russian ports.
+In a state of emergency, National Guard personnel have the right to ban traffic for vehicles and pedestrians, use citizens' cars to reach the scene of an emergency or chase criminals, enter houses, and use force, special means, and/or weapons.
+Under the law, National Guard troops carry out their activities based on the principles of legality, observance of the rights and freedoms of individuals and citizens, single authority, and centralized control.
+As per Gordon M. Hahn, the National Guard's rapid reaction forces, special operational forces, and aviation remain under the MVD's operational command.

 Subordination, organization and tasks related to defense

-According to Aleksandr Golts of the Jamestown Foundation, on 24 May 2017, military units and formations of the Armed Forces of the Russian Federation as well as other military formations, may be transferred to the operational control of the National Guard.
-Within Russian presidential decree 04.06.2018 г.
-N 289, it is possible for the President of Russia to transfer units of the Russian military to a district commander of the National Guard.
-It is also possible to transfer units of the National Guard to the Russian military.
-The National Guard of Russia territorial units must always act together in collaboration with the Russian military and other federal and territorial bodies in accordance with federal constitution and laws, under decrees and orders of the President of the Russian Federation.
-All territorial unit boundaries of the National Guard must be created after a proposal of a commander of the National Guard that has previously been agreed upon with the Ministry of Defense and then approved by the President.
-The National Guard is, among other things, tasked with repelling aggression against the Russian Federation together with the Armed Forces of the Russian Federation, and participates in the territorial defense of the Russian Federation.
+According to Aleksandr Golts of the Jamestown Foundation, the President of Russia may transfer military units and formations of the Armed Forces of the Russian Federation, as well as other military formations, to the National Guard's operational control.
+Conversely, it is also possible to transfer units of the National Guard to the Russian military.
+The National Guard of Russia's territorial units must always act in collaboration with the Russian military and other federal and territorial bodies in accordance with the federal constitution and laws, under decrees and orders of the President of the Russian Federation.

+All territorial unit boundaries of the National Guard must be created on the proposal of a commander of the National Guard, agreed with by the Ministry of Defense, and then approved by the President.